kwchurch/RAG/README.md

 <h3>VecML</h3>

-After you obtain a key from VecML and set it to the environment variable VECML_API_KEY, you should be able to do this:
+If you have a key from VecML and set it to the environment variable VECML_API_KEY, you can do this:

 ```sh
 echo 'Please summarize the paper on psycholinguistics.' >/tmp/x